BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

    You have created a new processor group.
 3. Use the identifier of the new processor group with the name of your source code file in `pgm_conf.json` to assign the library members to the program.

 The structure of the configuration is based on Endevor®.
-Ensure that you configure these files before using macros from separate files or the COPY instruction.
+Ensure that you configure these files before using macros or the COPY instruction.

-When you open a HLASM file or manually set the HLASM language for a file, you can choose to automatically create these files for the current program.
+Visual Studio Code workspace variables can be referenced in both configuration files using the standard syntax `${config:variable_name}`.

-Visual Studio Code workspace variables can be referenced in both configuration files using the standard syntax (${config:variable_name}).
+---

-Example `proc_grps.json`:
+### Example `proc_grps.json`:

 The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter for GROUP1.
 Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin does not report it as an error.

 The path `C:/common/**/maclib` contains the wildcard `**`, which matches any number of characters and directory separators.
-Path masks can also be specified using the wildcard `*` which matches characters but not directory separators.
+Path masks can also be specified using the wildcard `*`, which matches any number of characters but not directory separators, or using the wildcard `?`, which matches a single character but not a directory separator.
 The order of libraries selected by a path mask is arbitrary.
 We therefore recommend you ensure that macro names within these libraries are unique.

 ```
 {